 If you are applying to The Fu Foundation School of Engineering and Applied Science, please tell us what from your current and past experiences (either academic or personal) attracts you specifically to the field or fields of study that you noted in the Member Questions section.
 (300 words or fewer)

-The last two prompts ask you to connect something from your current or past experiences to why you want to be in Columbia College or in the engineering school, SEAS.
+The last two prompts ask you to connect something from your current or past experiences to why you want to attend Columbia College or the engineering school, SEAS.
 This is an opportunity to expand on a narrative of yourself that you have crafted already on your Common Application.
 The key here is to continue to be specific and personal and connect the unique opportunities at Columbia with your passions and goals.
-Again, the goal here is to prove that you have done your homework about the school and that you convey a strong sense that Columbia is the best place for you.
+Again, the aim here is to prove that you have done your homework about the school and that you convey a strong sense that Columbia is the best place for you.

 For example, if you were highly involved in creative writing in high school, it would be worth mentioning how much you would be able to grow in that subject at Columbia.
-Your best best is to mention specific professors in that subject, the work that they have produced, and the unique aspects of the major at Columbia that really speak to you to demonstrate that you care enough about attending Columbia to have looked carefully into their offerings beforehand.
-If your essays only reflect a surface level look at Columbia, that can work against you, because admissions officers tend to admit applicants who have demonstrated serious interest.
+Your best move is to mention specific professors in that subject, the work that they have produced, and the unique aspects of the major at Columbia that really speak to you to demonstrate that you care enough about attending Columbia to have looked carefully into their offerings beforehand.
+If your essays only reflect a surface-level look at Columbia, that can work against you, because admissions officers tend to admit applicants who have demonstrated serious interest.

 The Columbia writing supplement is a great way to showcase both your individualism and unique experiences, as well as serious interest in the school.
 Given the highly competitive admissions pool, it is wise to optimize every part of the application to showcase yourself as an ideal applicant.
 Columbia offers a truly unique college experience of living in New York City while at the same time learning alongside the best and brightest in the nation.
 Students lucky enough to earn admission here will have a truly unique opportunity for personal growth and learning.